mbbx6spp/basic-security-hygiene/part1-20170421/README.md

 Simple things go a long way:

 * Use HTTPS whenever you can
-* Additionally use a trusted or reputable logless VPN
+* Additionally you can use a /trusted/ or /reputable/ logless VPN
 * Use a restrictive SOCKS proxy (that you control) to avoid leaking information to your ISP